Animus-Network/rapid-connect/README.md

 # Rapid Connect

-Rapid Connect is a cutting-edge VoIP (Voice over Internet Protocol) application designed to provide seamless and crystal-clear communication over the internet.
+Rapid Connect is a cutting-edge peer to peer connect application designed to provide seamless and crystal-clear communication over the internet.
 Whether you're connecting with friends, family, or colleagues, NetSpeak Hub ensures that distance is no barrier to engaging conversations.

 ## Features